 COVID-19 and the effects on trade

-MPI and the Ministry of Foreign Affairs and Trade (MFAT) and New Zealand Trade & Enterprise (NZTE) are carefully monitoring how the novel coronavirus is affecting New Zealand primary industries and businesses.
+The Ministry for Primary Industries (MPI), the Ministry of Foreign Affairs and Trade (MFAT), and New Zealand Trade & Enterprise (NZTE) continue to monitor how COVID-19 is affecting New Zealand primary industries and businesses.

-New Zealand businesses are experiencing major disruptions as a result of COVID-19, including those businesses in offshore markets.
-Disruptions experienced by our exporters are also having flow-on effects to the domestic economy.
+New Zealand businesses have experienced major disruptions as a result of COVID-19, including those businesses in offshore markets.
+Disruptions experienced by our exporters have had flow-on effects to the domestic economy.

-There have also been some improvements in the flow of freight as restrictions begin to be lifted and business activity picks up in China following restrictions being lifted to allow people to return to work.
+There have been some improvements in the flow of freight as restrictions begin to be lifted and business activity picks up.

-MPI, MFAT and NZTE are continuously monitoring developments to look for ways we can and provide support to our exporters during this unprecedented event.
+MPI, MFAT, and NZTE are continuously monitoring developments to look for ways we can provide support to our exporters during this unprecedented event.

 Importing countries' resources impacted by COVID-19 cases

-There is ongoing international concern related to reports of ports that have been impacted by reduced storage and inspection facilities due to the impact of COVID-19.
+There is ongoing international concern related to reports of ports that have been impacted by logistical delays such as reduced storage and inspection facilities due to the impact of COVID-19.
 Disrupted courier services are also causing problems for exporters where consignments are diverted to other ports for disembarkation and the documentation needs to be replaced.
 While the lifting of restrictions may alleviate this, the situation remains uncertain and may change quickly.